ReubenDRussell/ReubenDRussell.github.io/more_pages/equations_page.md

 ### Inbedded PDF of the equations

-<sub>Will be updating as more is added or when I remember.
-16/05/24</sub>
+<i>Most originate from Bohr and Mottelson, Krane, Blatt and Weisskopf, Preston, Casten, and other textbooks.<br>I will be updating as more is added or when I remember.
+16/05/24</i>

 <object data="{{ site.url }}{{ site.baseurl }}/assets/pdf/Calculator_Equations.pdf" width="1000" height="1000" type="application/pdf"></object>